jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 ### 10 Subsidiaries
 [Repealed]

+**Further duties of board members**

 ### 11 Duty to not contravene this Act
 [Repealed]

-### 12 Duty to act in good faith and not at expense of Lotteries Commission's interests
+### 12 Duty to act in good faith and not at expense of Lotteries Commission’s interests
 [Repealed]

 ### 13 Duty to exercise reasonable care, diligence, and skill